COMP4350/Servus/README.md

 ### Accessing the hosted web app

 -   Go to <http://servus.pw>.
 Your browser may try to cache it as https -- if the link does not work, try using an incognito or private browsing tab.
+-   If you'd like to run the website with an existing user, you can login to the website with username and password: _arvind_

 ### Manually run the web application locally